 Words that provoke in the US are much more commonplace here.
 Aussies don’t seem to be put off by words we find taboo in America, like the “c” word.
 I’ve heard the C-word used endearingly, shocking, I know!
-The Australian expressions themselves also vary from region to region, South Australia and Western Australia have their own colorful language.
+The Australian expressions themselves also vary from the region to region, South Australia and Western Australia have their own colorful language.

 I hope you enjoyed my collection of Aussie words.
 I’d love to know what I missed!
 Please add your favorite words to the comment section below.

 We are currently in Launceston, Tasmania.
 Supposedly we are headed to Auckland, New Zealand, in May because there has been a COVID free travel bubble that’s opened between Australia and New Zealand.
 New Zealand is high up on my bucket list, and I am pumped to go!

 Here are some photos from our time here in Launceston:

 Rasmus’s basketball team has been having a tough season so far.
 The team has been on the road and away from family since December.
 But last week, they did beat the Perth Wildcats in their home arena that sits 15,000 people!

 Sending love to your corner of the world,